truenas/documentation/content/GettingStarted/COREReleaseNotes.md

 iXsystems is pleased to release TrueNAS CORE 13.0-U6.4!

-This is a maintenance release with a single fix for Enterprise-licensed systems that use iSCSI Fibre Channel.
+This is a maintenance release with a single fix for Enterprise-licensed systems that use Fibre Channel.

 * Fix how initiator-driven command abort requests are handled ([NAS-132969](https://ixsystems.atlassian.net/browse/NAS-132969)).